gagolews/genieclust/docs/_sources/index.rst.txt

 and outlier resistant clustering algorithm, originally published as an R package `genie <https://cran.r-project.org/web/packages/genie/>`_.

-The idea behind Genie is very simple.
+The idea behind Genie is beautifully simple.
 First, make each individual point the only member of its own cluster.
 Then, keep merging pairs of the closest clusters, one after another.
 However, to **prevent the formation of clusters of highly imbalanced sizes**